San Saba Dental

-Fluoride treatment is the most effective way available to help prevent tooth decay.
-It is a mineral that is naturally present in varying amounts in almost all foods and water supplies.
-The benefits of fluoride have been well known for over 50 years and are supported by many health and professional organizations.
+Fluoride treatment stands as the most effective method available to prevent tooth decay.
+This natural mineral is found in varying amounts in most foods and water supplies.
+Its benefits have been widely recognized for over half a century and are endorsed by numerous health and professional organizations.

-- Topical fluoride strengthens the teeth once they have erupted by seeping into the outer surface of the tooth enamel, making the teeth more resistant to decay.
-We gain topical fluoride by using fluoride containing dental products such as toothpaste, mouth rinses, and gels.
-Dentists and dental hygienists generally recommend that children have a professional application of fluoride twice a year during dental check-ups.
+Topical fluoride strengthens teeth after eruption by penetrating the outer surface of tooth enamel, enhancing their resistance to decay.
+Topical fluoride is obtained from dental products like toothpaste, mouth rinses, and gels.
+Dental professionals often recommend professional fluoride applications twice a year, especially for children, during routine dental check-ups.